Hours

 These children are often told they are ‘clumsy ’, they bump into things and have frequent falls.
 They may also have difficulties with eye-hand-coordination and posture.
 Physiotherapy can assist in improving the child’s functional abilities.

-Orthopeadic / musculoskeletal conditions
+Orthopeadic / Musculoskeletal Conditions

 Conditions which affect the muscles, bones and connective tissue.
 For example, scoliosis, postural problems, joint hyper-mobility, club foot, fractures, and dislocation.

-Genetic conditions
+Genetic Conditions

 We treat a wide variety of genetic conditions, such as Down syndrome, muscular dystrophy, foetal alcohol syndrome.

-Rheumatologic conditions
+Rheumatologic Conditions

 Conditions featuring chronic inflammation and/or rheumatologic markers.
 For example, juvenile rheumatoid arthritis and Ehlers-Danlos Syndrome.